Publications by Mark Jewel

 - "Nemureru bijo ni okeru keishikiteki kanseibi ni tsuite."
 Sekai no naka no Kawabata bungaku, Ōfū, 1999, pp. 443-61.
 In Japanese.

 - "Modern Haiku: A Second-Class Art."
-A translation (with introduction) of “Dai-ni geijutsu: gendai haiku ni tsuite” by Kuwabara Takeo.
-Simply Haiku [simplyhaiku.com], vol 4. no. 1, Spring 2006.
-Permission only for archiving on the site.
+A translation (with introduction) of "Dai-ni geijutsu: gendai haiku ni tsuite" by Kuwabara Takeo.
+Simply Haiku, vol 4. no. 1, Spring 2006.
+Not available on Jlit.net because permission was received for archiving only on the publication site.

 - "Izumi Kyōka no Nihonbashi."
 Nihonbashi topogurafi jiten, Taru Shuppan, 2007, pp. 465-85.
 In Japanese.